usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a string.
+Determine if the given type is an str.

 ## function isNumType {#Type-isNumType}